stevanStevic/Path-Planning/README.md

 ### Trajectory generation

-After the decision for given mission (state) is made trajectory generation module uses generates 3 anchor waypoints at some distance (e.g. 30m) and uses simple spline tool to fill it with points in between.
+After the decision for given mission (state) is made trajectory generation module uses generates 3 anchor waypoints at some distance aprat (e.g. 30m each) and uses simple spline function to fill it with points in between.
+In order to change lane we can just set different one as a target lane which will generate a smooth transition path.
 Here we could use jerk minimization functions to generate route with most comfort and etc.

 ---